 - In a separate large bowl, stir the flour, salt, and baking soda together.

 - Slowly add the flour mixture to the butter mixture.
-Mix on low speed while stopping to scrape down the sides of the bowl as needed.
+Mix on low speed, stopping to scrape down the sides of the bowl as needed.
 Mix until just combined.
 Be careful not to overmix.

-- Set aside a handful of chocolate chips and chocolate chunks to add on top of the cookie dough later.
+- Set aside a handful of chocolate chips and chocolate chunks for later.
 With a sturdy spatula or wooden spoon, fold in the chocolate chips and chopped chocolate.
+Cover and chill dough in the refrigerator for one hour up to overnight.

 - Preheat the oven to 350.
 Prepare a baking sheet with parchment paper or silicone baking mat.

-- Scoop the dough with a cookie scoop into 2-3 tablespoon cookie dough balls.
-To create cookies with craggy texture, break the dough ball apart and stick it back together with the rough sides on the outside.
-Shape the dough into a tall ball if you want a little bit of a thicker cookie.
-Place the cookie dough about 2 inches apart on the baking sheet.
-Place a few extra chocolate chips and chocolate chips you set aside earlier on top of each cookie dough ball.
+- Scoop the dough into 2-3 tablespoon cookie dough balls.
+Place cookie dough 2 inches apart on the baking sheet.
+Press a few of the reserved chocolate chips and chocolate chunks on top of each cookie dough ball.

-- Bake for 10-12 minutes or until the edges and tops just start to turn a light golden brown.
-These are very light colored cookies, be very careful not to overbake them.
+- Bake 10-12 minutes or until the edges and tops just start to turn a light golden brown.
+These are very light colored cookies, be careful not to overbake.

-- Set the pan on a wire rack and let the cookies cool on the pan for 10 minutes.
-Transfer the cookies to a cooling rack to cool the rest of the way.
+- Cool in the pan on a wire rack for 10 minutes.
+Transfer cookies to the rack to cool the rest of the way.

 Leave a Reply